daniel-schroeder-dev/cwhq-python-email-series/emails/40__lambda-expressions.md

 ## Question

-A young Pythonista is trying to sort a list of dictionaries containing items in a shopping cart by their `price` key from low to high.
+A young Python programmer is trying to sort a list of dictionaries containing items in a shopping cart by their `price` key from low to high.
 They see that Python has a built-in `sorted` function for this purpose, but they don't understand how to get it to work on a specific key in each dictionary of their `shopping_cart` list, as you can see from the example below:

 ```python
 shopping_cart = [